Expected value: Random variables with countably infinitely many outcomes

-where x_{1}, x_{2}, ... are the possible outcomes of the random variable X and p_{1}, p_{2}, ... are their corresponding probabilities.
+where $x_1,x_2,...$ are the possible outcomes of the random variable $X$ and $p_1,p_2,...$ are their corresponding probabilities.
 In many non-mathematical textbooks, this is presented as the full definition of expected values in this context.

 However, there are some subtleties with infinite summation, so the above formula is not suitable as a mathematical definition.
 In particular, the Riemann series theorem of mathematical analysis illustrates that the value of certain infinite sums involving positive and negative summands depends on the order in which the summands are given.
 Since the outcomes of a random variable have no naturally given order, this creates a difficulty in defining expected value precisely.

 For this reason, many mathematical textbooks only consider the case that the infinite sum given above converges absolutely, which implies that the infinite sum is a finite number independent of the ordering of summands.
 In the alternative case that the infinite sum does not converge absolutely, one says the random variable does not have finite expectation.